Mission co-worker and Malagasy partner church help families grow tangerines as cash crop

-“Madagascar is one of the poorest countries in the world,” Turk said.
+“Madagascar is one of the poorest countries in the world,” Turk says.
 “This is reflected in the extremely high rate of stunting in children, which is the result of chronic malnutrition.
 People are struggling just to grow enough food to feed their families and pay for essentials like medicine, clothes and school fees.”

 Elizabeth is a nurse and a public health specialist.
 Most recently, she has been involved in a program to promote HIV testing.
 An estimated 31,000 people in Madagascar are HIV positive, but only 3,000 of them know their HIV status.
 Early detection and treatment will improve the quality of life for thousands of people and help slow the spread of the virus.

 The Turks express a deep love for the Malagasy people and the holistic witness of the FJKM, a rapidly growing church with 6 million members.

-“The church feels very strongly that we shouldn’t just preach the gospel,” Dan said.
+“The church feels very strongly that we shouldn’t just preach the gospel,” Dan says.
 “That’s important, but we should also be involved in people’s lives.
 The church has various outreach ministries to fight poverty and help deal with the issues the people face.
 There is a very strong belief that evangelism should be evangelism of the whole person.”